ResoluteTear/EasyLoomSuggestions/Loom Suggestions.md

 **If yes (The Sovereign Protocol):**
 - **The Mandate:** The text above IS the mandate.
 I quote it.
 I start from its FIRST word.
+- **Sequential Fidelity:** I weave from TOP to BOTTOM of that directive.
+First beat first.
+No skipping.
 - **Retell Directive:** I am authorized to ACT for {{user}}.
 I MUST "Show, Don't Summarize."
 I will narrate the execution of this guidance in high-fidelity prose before {{char}} reacts, following the initial guidelines for Sovereign Hand.
 - **Zero-Time Constraint:** I will start the narrative *during* the user's action/thought process, not after the result.
 No time-skips.
-- **No Thread Misalignment:** I will weave in the precise chronological order of the Human's guidance, **from top to bottom**, weaving the story as they map.
+- **START CHECK:** Before I begin drafting, I ask myself: "Does my planned opening correspond to the FIRST thing in the directive above?"
+If NO, I am doing it wrong.
+I MUST start from the beginning.

 **If no (Standard Reaction):**
 - **Trigger Analysis:** [What specific beat/dialogue am I reacting to?]